-The first approach is to specify shape queries with a simple 3D sketching tool, such as Teddy [40] or Sketch [98].
-To investigate this approach, we have developed a query interface in which the user creates a simple 3D model with Teddy [40], and then the system retrieves similar models using the matching algorithms described in the previous section (see Figure 5).
+The first approach is to specify shape queries with a simple 3D sketching tool, such as Teddy [Igarashi et al. 1999] or Sketch [Zeleznik et al. 1996].
+To investigate this approach, we have developed a query interface in which the user creates a simple 3D model with Teddy [Igarashi et al. 1999], and then the system retrieves similar models using the matching algorithms described in the previous section (see Figure 5).
 Unfortunately, our early experiences suggest that even its simple gesture interface is still too hard for novice and casual users to learn quickly.
 During informal studies, we observed that most people do not readily understand "extrusions" and "cuts," and they have a difficult time getting used to rotating a 3D model to get the proper viewpoint for modeling operations.
 Moreover, only certain types of shapes can be created with Teddy (blobby objects with topological genus zero).
 We believe that making 3D tools even simpler would require further constraints on the types of shapes that could be produced.
 Thus, we were motivated to look for alternate sketching paradigms.

-Figure 5: 3D sketch query interface.
+Fig. 5.
+3D sketch query interface.